pressla/architecture/docs/service-architecture.md

 component "ERP System" <<external>> as ERP

 ' Support Services
-component "Collaboration Service" as collabService {
+component "Collaboration Service" as collabService #lightblue {
     port "chat" as chatPort
     port "comments" as commentPort
 }

-component "Notification Service" as notifyService {
+component "Notification Service" as notifyService #lightblue {
     port "email" as emailPort
     port "push" as pushPort
 }

-component "Integration Service" as integrationService {
+component "Integration Service" as integrationService #lightblue {
     port "cad" as cadPort
     port "erp" as erpPort
 }